-In the early days, when Rome was still a kingdom the population was subdivided according to wealth and this subdivision was used not only for taxation purposes but also in order to make up the various military orders.
+In the early days, when Rome was still a kingdom the population was subdivided according to wealth.
+This subdivision was used not only for taxation purposes but also in order to make up the various military orders.

 The equestrian order “Eques“, “Equites“, “Equestri” or “Equestris ordinis” included the knights or cavalry.
 It was rather like a club to which you might belong according to your personal wealth.
 The Equestrian rank essentially meant you you had an estate of at least 400 Sestertia.
 In later years belonging to the equestrian rank gave the right to a horse at public expense whilst on military campaign.

 The Equestrians outnumbered the Senators and had a set of privileges although these were not quite as extensive as those of the Senatorial class.
 An Eques could in any case aspire to reaching the Senatorial order (by getting sufficiently rich).
-The privileges of the Equestrians were also used to distinguish oneself from those of lower social rank.
+The privileges of the Equestrians were also used to distinguish oneself from those of lower social rank, the Plebeians.

 Amongst the privileges of the Equestrians was the right to a “clavus” on the tunic (a purple stripe down the tunic but thinner than that of a Senator) and a distinctive gold ring.
-The Eques had right to particular seating at public games as well as having a degree of legal privilege.
+As well as having a degree of legal privilege, the Equestrian rank had right to particular seating at public games.

-It is an interesting anecdote that it was not unheard of for non-equestrians to try to fake their rank by wearing fake gold rings and clothing of that rank in order to impress or simply to gain access to privileged seating at the games.
+Gatecrashing the equestrian rank at the games: It is an interesting anecdote that non-equestrians sometimes tried to try to fake their rank by wearing fake gold rings and clothing of that rank in order to impress or simply to gain access to privileged seating at the games.